Lodging an application

 - Contact the relevant office for information on payment of lodgement fee.
 Please Note: Cheques will no longer be accepted from the end of April 2021.

 - Complete an Application to Authority form, which includes a statement of the problem.

-- Send or deliver completed copies of the Application to Authority form to the Authority office nearest you, including:
+- Send or deliver completed copies of the Application to Authority form, supporting documents and proof of payment, to the Authority office nearest you.